MrAlias/users/README.md

 ## Limitations

-So far this module has only been tested on Debian based systems.
+This module has only been tested on Debian and CentOS.

-That's not to say that it won't work on others, but until the project matures and is tested on multiple platforms no guarantees are made.